iconify/api/README.md

 This repository contains Iconify API script.
 It is a HTTP server, written in Node.js that:

 - Provides icon data, used by icon components that load icon data on demand (instead of bundling thousands of icons).
 - Generates SVG, which you can link to in HTML or stylesheet.
 - Provides search engine for hosted icons, which can be used by icon pickers.

 ## NPM Package

 This package is also available at NPM, allowing using API code in custom wrappers.

 NPM package contains only compiled files, to build custom Docker image you need to use source files from Git repository, not NPM package.

+## Depployment script

+This package also contains a simple deployment script, which can deploy API on Ubuntu server.

+See [deployment script documentation](https://iconify.design/docs/api/hosting-js/deployment.html) on how to setup server and deploy API.

 ## Docker